 However, Paula would like to publicly thank Kathleen Hanold.
 Paula did not have the money to pay for the treatment that ended the pain in her spine.
 Paula told Kathleen she had finally found a treatment that sounded like it would end the pain in her spine.
 She told Kathleen she planned to get the treatment after she saved up for it.
 Kathleen said, “Oh, why don’t I just give the money.”

 It is people like Kathleen Hanold who made it possible for Paula to show you how to create tiny triumphs for yourself.
-Paula expresses her heartfelt thank you to Kathleen and to everyone else who gave her opportunities to create more tiny triumphs that added up to significant successes.
+Paula expresses her heartfelt thank you to Kathleen and to everyone else who gave her opportunities to create more tiny triumphs that added up to satisfying and significant successes.

 Presenting herself and her work in ways that proved her abilities